Avaiga/taipy-getting-started/steps/explain_md/step_3_core_config.md

 # Datanodes configuration

-Anykind of serializable object can be used as a datanode: int, string, dict, list, np.array, pd.DataFrame, models etc...
+Data nodes can point to anykind of *Python* variables by default: int, string, dict, list, np.array, pd.DataFrame, models, etc. Taipy has the ability to read and write a CSV, or pickle file.

 Let me introduce some parameters for datanodes :
 - **Storage_type**: There are multiple storage types.
 You can read csv file, SQL database, pickle file, etc.